Trans Mountain Resumes Work in Abbotsford Wetland After Environmental Violations

 Fresh Pacific herring ( Clupea pallasii ) catch.
 Closeup.

-Herring Moratorium Up for Debate as Advocates Concerned About Stock Collapse
+Herring Moratorium up for Debate as Advocates Concerned about Stock Collapse

 Katie Gair (TRRS) describes the deployment of portable aeration units in refuge pools of the Tsolum River to increase the survival of pink salmon adults returning to spawn.
 Allan Chamberlain (TRRS) and Jane Pendray (PSF) stand in the Tsolum River holding tubes leading to aeration units that are actively bubbling oxygen into the water.